 This hat looks perfect for going to the coffee shop on a crisp morning.
 You don’t need anything extra besides the yarn to create the brim!
 You will have to register with Lion Brand to get the free pattern, but they have an enormous library (and it’s still free).

-Now that you’ve seen my picks, let me know which of these free crochet hat patterns is your fave in the comments!
+Now that you’ve seen my picks, let me know which of these easy crochet hat patterns is your fave in the comments!